 Many entering Law School students assume that their primary objective in law school is to learn "the rules," or legal doctrine.
 Undoubtedly, a major part of a law student's time is spent mastering substantive rules of law.
 This, however, is only the most elementary aspect of legal education.
-It is roughly analogous to the relationship between learning the alphabet and reading the poetry of Pound, Eliot, or Yeats.
+It is roughly analogous to the relationship between learning the alphabet and reading the poetry of Pound, Eliot or Yeats.
 The primary purpose of the first year is to begin the student's mastery of lawyering skills.
-These include legal analysis-what is sometimes called "thinking like a lawyer."
+These include legal analysis what is sometimes called "thinking like a lawyer."
 It involves close reading and understanding complex material, the application of logic and an awareness of the way in which fundamental values can come into conflict, requiring policy judgments that necessarily go beyond strictly logical analysis.
 In addition, lawyering skills include the ability to communicate effectively and persuasively, arguing on the basis of authority (including cases and legislation), analogy, and policy derived from social theory, from the expressed or presumed rationale of a rule, from harmonization of authorities, and from other sources of law.
-Additional skills include interviewing, counseling, negotiating, and drafting.
-Additionally, early in the first year of Law School, the student should begin to understand the importance of the procedural framework in which substantive rules operate.
+Other skills include interviewing, counseling, negotiating, and drafting.
+Further, early in the first year of Law School, the student should begin to understand the importance of the procedural framework in which substantive rules operate.
 This basic framework includes the stages of litigation and an appreciation of problems of burden of proof, relevancy, and a variety of other evidentiary concerns.
 The student should also become aware of the depth and complexity of issues of legal ethics or professional responsibility.
 These issues derive from the profession's obligations to society, and the attorney's responsibilities to his or her client, to the court, and to other lawyers.
 Finally, the student should obtain an introduction to jurisprudence.
-This should include an appreciation of legal positivism, legal realism, natural law, and also a sense of justice and of the legal system as a method-often an imperfect one-for achieving justice.
-FIRST YEAR REQUIRED COURSES All first year students must take the required program:
+This should include an appreciation of legal positivism, legal realism, natural law, and also a sense of justice and the legal system as a method-often an imperfect one-for achieving justice.

+DESCRIPTION OF FIRST YEAR COURSES

+All first year students must take the required program:\

 FALL SEMESTER CREDITS

 Contracts I 3

 Criminal Law 3

 Civil Procedure I 2

 Torts I 2

-Lawyering Skills 3
+Legal Writing and Research 2

 Property 2

-15 hrs.
+14 hrs.

 SPRING SEMESTER CREDITS

 Contracts II 3

 Property II 3

-Civil Procedure II 3

-Torts II 3
+3

-Moot Court 1

-13 hrs.
+14 hrs.